fireship-io/fireship.io/hugo/content/courses/react-next-firebase/_index.md

 {{< vimeo 508494924 >}}

 **Next.js Firebase - The Full Course** takes you from zero to a production-ready hybrid-rendered webapp.
 Learn how build a high-performance React app that features realtime data from Firebase and multiple server-side rendering paradigms with Next.js

+{{< figure src="/courses/react-next-firebase/img/testimonial.png" alt="The new fireship Nextjs Firebase is a masterpiece!
+Totally worth it"  >}}

 ## 🦄 What will I build?